facelessuser/coloraide/docs/src/markdown/plugins/space.md

 ```

 By default, assuming `COLOR_FORMAT` is `#!py3 True`, color strings will be parsed in the following format, where
-`SERIALIZE` is one one of the IDs specified via the `SERIALIZE` plugin property.
+`SERIALIZE` is one of the IDs specified via the `SERIALIZE` plugin property.

 ```py
 Color('color(SERIALIZE ...)')